 A high top number on your blood pressure reading is called isolated systolic hypertension.
 It can happen from aging or several medical conditions and still needs treatment even if your low number is normal.

-When your doctor takes your blood pressure, they’re measuring the amount of pressure that’s generated inside your arteries with each heartbeat.
-This measurement generates two numbers — a systolic blood pressure and a diastolic blood pressure.
+When your doctor takes your blood pressure, they’re measuring the pressure of your blood as it pushes against your artery walls.
+This measurement generates two numbers — systolic blood pressure and diastolic blood pressure.

 But what if your systolic blood pressure is high and your diastolic blood pressure is normal?